 Our depositary has agreed to reimburse us for certain expenses we incur that are related to the administration and maintenance of the ADS program.
 There are limits on the amount of expenses for which the depositary will reimburse us, but the amount of reimbursement available to us is not related to the amounts of fees the depositary collects from investors.
-The depositary has reimbursed us for any expenses related to the administration and maintenance of the facility in an amount of \$1.2 million, after deduction of applicable U.S. taxes, for the year ended December 31, 2013.
+The depositary has reimbursed us for any expenses related to the administration and maintenance of the facility in an amount of \$1.2 million in total, after deduction of applicable U.S. taxes.